forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 # by using the `__origin_of()` function
 ```

-## Manual lifetime management
+## Manual lifetime management and annotation

 Mojo will automatically track the lifetime of variables and their references, as we discussed above.
 However, there are cases where you may want to manually manage the lifetime of a variable, especially when a pointer may point to either an owner `a` or an owner `b`.

 Let's illustrate this with an example: The user is asked to input two integers, then the program will create a pointer that points to the smaller of the two integers (the if-statement), finally, the program will print the values of the two integers and the smaller one.

-The code is as follows:
+You may immediately come to the following code:

 ```mojo
 # src/advanced/lifetimes/combined_lifetime_wrong.mojo